mlpack/mlpack.org/index.md

   <li class="flex-large-item-left">
     <h4>About</h4>
-	mlpack is built on the <a href="http://arma.sourceforge.net">Armadillo</a> linear algebra library, the <a href="https://www.ensmallen.org">ensmallen</a> function optimization library, and parts of <a href="https://boost.org">Boost</a>.
+	mlpack is built on the <a href="http://arma.sourceforge.net">Armadillo</a> linear algebra library, the <a href="https://www.ensmallen.org">ensmallen</a> numerical optimization library, and parts of <a href="https://boost.org">Boost</a>.

 	<h4>License</h4>